ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 NOTES

-*   Directory structure
-    My directory structure, which of course, I recommend 🙂, is-

-    Genealogy          (top level folder, mine is in my Home folder) myRD-DB.rmtree   (my main database file)
-      Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing my various utility apps and the ini file)

-*   CHECK_FILES feature: file path capitalization in the database or in the file system path name is ignored.

 *   REPORT_FILE_DISPLAY_APP
     Option to automatically open the report file in a display application.
-    The included ini sample file has this option deactivated by starting the line with the # character.
+    The included ini sample file has this option activated and set to use Windows NotePad as the display app.
+It can be deactivated by inserting a # character at the start of the line.
+Your favorite editor may be substituted.

+*   CHECK_FILES feature: file path capitalization in the database and in the file system path name is ignored.

 *   UNREF_FILES
-    Your goal should be to produce a report with no unreferenced files found.
+    This option is designed so that your goal should be to produce a report with no unreferenced files found.
 That is an easy result to interpret.
-If a file is added to the media folder but not added to the RM database, it will show up here.
+    If a file is added to the media folder but not added to the RM database, it will show up om this list.

     However, there may be files and folders of files that you want to store near your media files, but are not actually referenced by the database.